 The Integrated Report and Annual Financial Statements are available on the website: www.supergroup.co.za.

-“RESOLVED THAT each of the following directors, who retire in accordance with the Memorandum of Incorporation (“MOI”), and being eligible, offers himself for re-election, be and are hereby re-elected as a director of the company:
+“RESOLVED THAT the following directors, who retire in accordance with the Memorandum of Incorporation (“MOI”), and being eligible, offer themselves for re-election, be and are hereby re-elected as directors of the company: